Boehringer-Ingelheim/BPrinStratTTE/README.md

 - Two-arm clinical trials of biologics are considered
-  - with an intercurrent event (determining the principal stratum of interest) that can only occur in the treated arm (such as the occurence of antidrug antibodies), and
+  - with an intercurrent event (determining the principal stratum of interest) that can only occur in the treated arm (such as the development of antidrug antibodies), and
   - with time-to-event endpoint that is assumed to follow an exponential distribution.
 - Potential predictors of the intercurrent event can be taken into